At a glance

 - Seeking feedback from teachers at your child’s school or day care

 After looking at all the information, the doctor may make a diagnosis.
-There might be cases where she holds off making it right away, however.
+There might be cases where the doctor holds off making it right away, however.
 The diagnosis may not be clear yet, or there might not be a diagnosis that applies.
-The doctor may see your child periodically to monitor his development and progress with you.
+The doctor may see your child periodically to monitor their development and progress with you.

 The developmental-behavioral pediatrician might continue to treat your child.
-Or she might recommend other professionals who can help with ongoing treatment.
-Here are some other ways she might help:
+Or the doctor might recommend other professionals who can help with ongoing treatment.
+Here are some other ways they might help:

 - Prescribe and monitor medication if your child has an issue like ADHD or anxiety